pav0107/CV/README.md

 ## WORK EXPERIENCE

-**Advertising Creative/Copywriter** (2006 - 2021)
+### Advertising Creative/Copywriter (2006 - 2021)

-- As an advertising creative it was my job to find creative solutions to business problems, looking for unusual connections to grab attention and resonate with consumers.
+- **Problem-solving** was integral to being a successful advertising creative.
+It was my job to find creative solutions to business problems, looking for unusual connections to grab attention and resonate with consumers.
-- During my career, I’ve had both permanent and freelance roles at big London ad agencies, design studios, branding agencies, fundraising agencies and in-house creative teams.
-- I have experience in TV, posters, press, digital, documentary film, T-shirts, leaflets, events, letters, radio and video.
-- I’ve worked with clients ranging in size from individuals to large multinationals, such as Nokia and Honda.
+- **Adaptability** has also been a key feature, due to the breadth and depth of my career.
+I’ve had both permanent and freelance roles at big London ad agencies, design studios, branding agencies, fundraising agencies and in-house creative teams.
+I have experience in TV, posters, press, digital, documentary film, T-shirts, leaflets, events, letters, radio and video.
+I’ve also worked with clients ranging in size from individuals to large multinationals, such as Nokia and Honda.
-- To produce the best work possible, I’ve collaborated with creative directors, designers, typographers, photographers, illustrators, animators, film directors, account handlers, project managers and clients.
+- **Collaboration** has been key in producing the best work possible.
+I’ve worked closely with creative directors, designers, typographers, photographers, illustrators, animators, film directors, account handlers, project managers and clients.
-- I’ve got experience in line-management, had autonomy over projects, worked out solutions to problems as they occurred, and managed my own schedule to make sure concurrent projects got completed on time.
-- When I freelanced, I proactively approached clients to get work out for them.
-- For more information on my work, please view my [LinkedIn profile](https://www.linkedin.com/in/pav-rao-0a46453b/) as well as my [advertising portfolio website](https://www.pavt.co.uk/), where I've outlined the business problem I was given and my approach to solving it.

-**Stand-up comedy** (2011 onwards)
+### Stand-up comedy (2011 onwards)

+- **Resilience** has been important to the success I've had.
+In 2017 I was a semi-finalist in the BBC New Comedy Awards (You can see the set I did in the heats on my [stand-up site](http://pavrao.com/)).
+And in 2016 I won the Bath Comedy Festival’s New Act of the Year Competition.
+But I've also performed to near silence, and have even had people walk off.
+My successes are mostly down to not being afraid to try something that might fail, dusting myself off, learning lessons, then trying again.
-- I’ve gigged across the UK and in Europe to audiences of up to 400 people.
+- **Public speaking** wasn't always a strong point.
+But I’ve gigged across the UK and in Europe to audiences of up to 400 people.
+And I've also gigged in front of small and hostile crowds too so, by comparison, it's difficult to get nervous about public speaking!
-- In 2017 I was a semi-finalist in the BBC New Comedy Awards.
-  - You can see the set I did in the heats on my [stand-up site](http://pavrao.com/).
-- In 2016 I won the Bath Comedy Festival’s New Act of the Year Competition.
-- I believe much of what I do in stand-up will help in my career as a software engineer:
-  - Look at familiar things and situations from a fresh angle.
-  - Find unusual and surprising connections.
-  - Think on my feet.
+- **Creativity** is at the heart of great stand-up.
+I look at familiar things and situations from a fresh angle.
+I find unusual and surprising connections.
+I think on my feet.
-  - Not be afraid to try something that might fail, dust myself off, learn lessons, then try again.
-  - Keep in mind the bigger picture (narrative arc, in terms of stand-up) as well as the granular detail (specific word choices).
-  - Be able to take feedback (hopefully not given quite as brutally as by the audience in the nightclub I played in Bournemouth!).

-(_I've taken a bit of a break from stand-up to establish a career as a software engineer.
-If/when I do go back to it, it'll be just as a hobby_)